 WARNING SIGNS: Dizziness or fainting.

-WHAT TO DO: Lie down and put your feet up, and drink plenty of water and cool fluids such as Gatorade.
+WHAT TO DO: Lie down and put your feet up, and drink plenty of water and other cool fluids.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.